 Puerto Calero is much more than a marina, there are a wide selection of cafés, bars and restaurants along the waterfront and its a beautiful place to sit and watch the comings and goings, with the sound of the clink of ropes on the masts, and the school of fish that swim around the marina – eager for any left over bread from your meal.

 Set back behind the frontline is a second row of shops, here you can find exclusive designer goods such as Hugo Boss, Lacoste, Armani, Helly Hansen, DKNY and The Iron Bed Company.

-There are also a choice of leisure facilities at the marina, you can dive under the sea with the yellow submarine, sail on a catamaran to Papagayo, charter a yacht, charter a boat for sea fishing or go scuba diving from this location.
+There are also a choice of leisure facilities at the marina, you can go sea fishing scuba diving and sailing from this location.

 José Calero’s (known as “Pepe") dream has been realized.
 Puerto Calero is now a stunning place to live and visit, and the marina is full of both local boats, and visiting vessels storing up prior to Atlantic Crossings.
 The port is also home to almost all of Lanzarote’s serious Ocean Racing fraternity.

 For more information about the cafés, restaurants and shops please visit Puerto Calero Destination and for details on the marina Puerto Calero Marina.